Project Length Custom Length

 A type of Jasper with a spotted appearancce resembling the skin of a leapard.
 The spots on Leopardskin Jasper are usually pink against a dark background.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Leopard Skin Jasper
+Bead Glossary Gemstones Leopard Skin Jasper

 LIMOGES